Buying property in Hérault

 Overall, Hérault embraces a traditional Mediterranean way of life.
 Expect leisurely meals, local produce and a clear focus on wellbeing above all else.
 If you’re a foodie, the various lagoons and salt marshes provide a haven for fish and shellfish, adding to the department’s gastronomic delights.

 Hérault offers a choice of sea, city and mountain.
-Taking them in order, property in seaside resorts such as Sete start below €100,000 for studios but rapidly increase to €150,00 for one bedroom on a complex and over €250,000 for something special.
+Taking them in order, property in seaside resorts such as Sete starts below €100,000 for studios but rapidly increases to €150,000 for one bedroom on a complex and over €250,000 for something special.
 Expect to pay a little more in La Grande Motte, with a sea-view apartment in its characteristic pyramid design likely to cost from €300,000.

 City property in Hérault usually means Montpellier, with its handsome Haussmann apartment blocks, like Paris.
 Apartments average €3,500 per square metre but you will pay more for the fashionable central districts of the city.
-An attractive Hausmann style apartment is likely to cost €600,000.
+An attractive Hausmann-style apartment is likely to cost €600,000.
 The average resale house goes for €450,000.

 Béziers looks ravishing, with warm yellow buildings, pale blue shutters and thick walls to protect from the summer sun.
 A budget of €200,000 will give you a good choice of two-bedroom property here.